Alarming growth of violence and targeting of Christians in Libya

 “The Christians in Libya need our prayers.
 Pray that the Lord gives them wisdom what to do in this situation and that He comforts the relatives and friends of the Christians that were killed or wounded.”

-Also recently, an Egyptian grocer, also understood to be a Coptic Christian, was left in a critical condition after being shot and a week earlier, the bodies of seven Egyptian Coptic Christians were found a beach in the Jarutha suburb of Benghazi.
+Also recently, an Egyptian grocer, also understood to be a Members of an ethnic religious group from North Africa but primarily Egypt, where they are the largest Christian denomination in the country.
+Christian, was left in a critical condition after being shot and a week earlier, the bodies of seven Egyptian Coptic Christians were found a beach in the Jarutha suburb of Benghazi.

 According to the Libya Herald the Libyan Foreign Minister Mohamed Abdulaziz last week condemned the murders, saying they contradicted all religious creeds.
 He said the government was closely following the progress of investigations into the deaths and was making all possible efforts to bring the perpetrators to justice.